kubernetes/enhancements/keps/sig-apps/1591-daemonset-surge/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name:
+    - Feature gate name: `DaemonSetUpdateSurge`
-    - Components depending on the feature gate:
+    - Components depending on the feature gate: `kube-apiserver`, `kube-controller-manager`
   - [ ] Other
     - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control